Warner Bros.-Seven Arts, Inc.

 History

-Head of production was Kenneth Hyman, son of Seven Arts co-founded Eliot Hyman.
+The head of production was Kenneth Hyman, son of Seven Arts co-founder Eliot Hyman.
+Their first film was Camelot and their last film was Wait Until Dark.

-Warner Bros.-Seven Arts was acquired in 1969 by Kinney National Company, who proceeded to delete "Seven Arts" from the company name, reestablishing it as Warner Bros.
-Due to a financial scandal over its parking operations, Kinney National spun off its non-entertainment assets in 1971 (as National Kinney Corporation) and changed its name to Warner Communications Inc., which has since merged with Time, Inc. to form Time Warner.
+Warner Bros.-Seven Arts was acquired in 1969 by Kinney National Company, who deleted "Seven Arts" from the company name, reestablishing it as Warner Bros.
+Pictures.
+Due to a financial scandal[5] over its parking operations, Kinney National spun off its non-entertainment assets in 1972 (as National Kinney Corporation) and changed its name to Warner Communications Inc..

 Filmography